javierbrea/eslint-plugin-boundaries/packages/website/docs/overview.md

 # Overview

-JSBoundaries is a project that provides a set of tools to help you enforce architectural boundaries in your JavaScript and TypeScript projects.
+JS Boundaries is a project that provides a set of tools to help you enforce architectural boundaries in your JavaScript and TypeScript projects.

 ---